Cardinal Health: Acquisitions

 In July 2014, Cardinal Health and CVS formed Red Oak Sourcing, the largest generic drug sourcing operation in the United States.
 The companies started buying generic drugs around the world to sell in U.S. markets.

 In March 2015, Cardinal Health signed an agreement to acquire Johnson & Johnson's Cordis (medical) division, a cardiology and endovascular device manufacturer, for $1.94 billion.
 The acquisition was completed on October 4, 2015.
 Cardinal sold the division in August 2021 to Hellman & Friedman, a private equity firm, for $1 billion.

 In April 2017, Cardinal Health announced the plan to acquire the patient product portfolio from Medtronic for $6.1 billion.
 The acquisition was completed on July 30, 2017.

-In November 2024, Cardinal Health announced the plan to acquire Advanced Diabetes Supply Group (ADSG), a leading national direct-to-patient provider of diabetes medical supplies, for about $1.1 billion with plans to merge the company into its at-Home Solutions business.The at-Home Solutions business includes Edgepark Medical Supplies of Twinsburg, Ohio and United States Medical Supply (US MED) of Doral, Florida.
+In November 2024, Cardinal Health announced the plan to acquire Advanced Diabetes Supply Group (ADSG), a leading national direct-to-patient provider of diabetes medical supplies, for about $1.1 billion with plans to merge the company into its at-Home Solutions business.
+The at-Home Solutions business includes Edgepark Medical Supplies of Twinsburg, Ohio and United States Medical Supply (US MED) of Doral, Florida.
 The acquisition was complete by April 2024.

 In August 2025, Cardinal Health announced that it would acquire a 75% stake in Solaris Health, the largest urology management services organization (MSO) in the United States, for $1.9 billion in cash.

+In July 2026, Cardinal Health agreed to acquire AdaptHealth's diabetes health business and medical-supply provider Strive Medical in separate transactions worth approximately US$360 million in total.
+The acquisitions were intended to expand its at-Home Solutions business in diabetes and urological care.